Claymont, Delaware: County representation

 The New Castle County Government operates under an executive-council form of municipal government.
 The county is headed by a County Executive, who is elected to a maximum of two consecutive, four-year terms.
 The Chief Administrative Officer, who is the county's second-in-command, is appointed by the County Executive and serves at his or her pleasure.
 The current County Executive is Matt Meyer, and the current Chief Administrative Officer is Vanessa Phillips.

 The county's legislative body is a thirteen-member County Council, consisting of twelve members elected by district and one Council President elected at large.
 Claymont falls within New Castle County District 8, which is represented by Councilman John Cartier.

 State representation

 Claymont is in the 7th District of the Delaware House of Representatives, and is in the 1st District of the Delaware Senate.

-Both members of the Democratic Party, Larry Lambert represents Delaware House District 7, and Sarah McBride represents Senate District 1.
+Both members of the Democratic Party, Larry Lambert represents Delaware House District 7, and Dan Cruce represents Senate District 1.

 Claymont Fire Co. in Claymont, Delaware.